Off-The-Beaten-Path Places In Tokyo

 After visiting Shibamata’s shopping street, temple, and nearby river, I was surprised how it is still an off-the-beaten-path Tokyo neighborhood.
 Visit Shibamata before more people find out about it!

-Visiting the Yanaka Ginza neighborhood is a unique Tokyo off-the-beaten-path location.
+Yanaka Ginza neighborhood is a unique Tokyo off-the-beaten-path location.
 Even among Tokyo locals, it’s a lesser-known area that retains its old-Japan charm.
 Edo-era shops and restaurants line a small shotengai shopping street.
-Though the shops include modern 100-yen stores, there are many handicraft, ceramics, and street food stores too.
+Although the shops include modern 100-yen stores, there are many handicraft, ceramics, and street food stores too.

 Yanaka Ginza’s famous inhabitants are its stray cats.
 A handful of shops here are dedicated to these friendly felines.
 They only sell goods plastered with cute cat images!

 If you’re looking for off-the-beaten-path Tokyo destinations, try ducking in to some lesser known Japanese gardens.
-Often the gardens that you have to pay to enter (usually no more than ¥200-¥300, or $2-$3 USD per person) are nearly empty and a perfect escape from the tourist crowds.
+Often the gardens that you have to pay to enter (usually no more than ¥200-¥300, or $2-$3 USD per person) attract less visitors and are therefore a perfect escape from the tourist crowds.

 Near Komagome Station on the Yamanote Line are the Rikugien Gardens, a quiet place to spend time in Tokyo.
 At this Japanese garden, several paths loop around a central lake – picturesque from all angles.
 Imagine twisted pine trees, traditional teahouses, koi fish, and many benches where you can enjoy the view.